 Coleen and her footballer hubby have spared no expense this time around.
 They arrived by helicopter and, along with their pals, are bedding down in three huge Winnebagos costing £15,000 for the weekend.

 Living on the other side of the festival tracks are the mug punters and many of those providing entertainment or working at the festival.
-I know of a “name” band from the USA who played Glastonbury and ended up having to camp in a public campsite, next to over-flowing toilets, over a mile away from the stage on which they had to perform.
-Their van was only allowed to park two miles further on, in the opposite direction.
-They had to hump their instruments and gear in and out by hand, through the crowds, without any help or transport.
+I know of a “name” band from the USA who played Glastonbury and ended up having to camp in a public campsite, next to over-flowing toilets.
+This was over a mile from the stage they were playing on.
+Their van could only park two miles away, in the opposite direction from the stage.
+This meant they had to hump their instruments and gear in and out by hand, through the crowds, without any help or transport.
 They were less than impressed by West Country hospitality.

 In an article in The Daily Telegraph, Neil McCormick goes as far as to say: